seldstein/personal-site-hugo/content/_index.md

 I also host a podcast with my dad called [Like Father Like Son Like Movies](https://podcasts.apple.com/us/podcast/like-father-like-son-like-movies/id1640110809).
 You can find us on Apple Podcasts or your podcatcher of choice.

 I built this website with [Hugo](https://gohugo.io/) and a custom theme.
+You can see the code on [GitHub](https://github.com/seldstein/personal-website).

 ## Published Writing